openfin/hello-openfin-selenium-example/README.md

 The following steps will help you run tests:

-1. Start Hello OpenFin app

-2. Start chromedriver.exe located in root directory of this project
+1. Start chromedriver.exe located in root directory of this project.
+You can specify --verbose comamnd line argument to get more loggings.

-3. Run all tests
+2. Run all tests
  ```bash
  grunt
  ```

-4. Run the test for one bindings (replace [bindings] with WD, WebDriverIO or WebDriverJs)
+3. Run the test for one bindings (replace [bindings] with WD, WebDriverIO or WebDriverJs)
  ```bash
  mocha test/[bindings]/Mocha/hello-openfin.js
  ```